qho-djo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file 9-JohnDoe sets permissions rwx for users, rx for groups and wx for .
 The file 10-mirrorpermissions copies permissions of hello to olleh.
 The file 11-directoriespermissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+The file 12-directorypermissions creates a directory called mydir with permissions 751 in the working directory.